Kimplul/bcgen/README.md

 ```
 g = BCGen(r = 4, f = 0)
 g.rule('addi', 'rRR__I', 'R0 = R1 + IMM;')
+g.write()
 ```

 `BCGen()` is the generator class.
-It has three optional parameters:
+It has a number of optional parameters:

-+ `r` for number of general purpose registers.
++ `r` for number of general purpose registers, default to 3.

-+ `f` for number of floating point registers.
++ `f` for number of floating point registers, default to 3.

++ `i` for number of immediates an operation can take, default to 1.

++ `ubcval_type` for type to use for general purpose registers, default to `unsigned long`

++ `sbcval_type` for signed equivalent of `ubcval_type`,
+        default to `signed long`.

-+ `head` for user configurable code, placed just before execution of the bytecode.
++ `head` for user configurable code to be inserted at the head of the genrated bytecode, useful for defining helper functions etc.

++ `extra` for user configurable code to be inserted right before bytecode interpreting.
+Useful for defining variables to store temporary values to etc.

 `rule()` is the workhorse here.
 It takes three parameters:
 + `name` for the instruction name.
 + `fmt` for the instruction format.
 + `body` for the instruction body.

-The `fmt` parameter is a string of six characters, from left to right:
+The `fmt` parameter is a string of at least five characters, from left to right:

 1) Relocation slot, `r` or `_`